turingschool-examples/rancid-tomatillos-api/README.md

 ## To Do

 * Refactor endpoint checks for valid user or move ids into middleware to clean up the endpoint functionality.
 It's very nested right now.
-* Move seed file table deletions to their own file to run in the correct order if re-seeding